Homotopy theory of modules over a commutative $S$-algebra: some tools and examples: Duality

 The proof of the following involves a modification of that for Proposition~\ref{prop:Cyclic-Selfdual} with suitable allowances for gradings. \begin{prop} Let $H$ be a finite dimensional commutative or cocommutative unimodular connected graded Hopf algebra over a field\/~$\k$ and let\/~$K$ be a subHopf algebra.
 Then

 and there is an isomorphism of left $H$-modules

 hence $H/\!/K$ is a stably self dual left $H$-module. \end{prop}

-\begin{rem} When $\Char\k=2$, the antipode~$\chi$ acts on the (necessarily $1$-dimensional) top degree part of~$H$ as the identity, hence the dual Hopf algebra $\mathrm{D}H$ is unimodular.
-Hence we can apply Proposition~\ref{prop:Cyclic-Selfdual-Graded} to pairs of finite dimensional Hopf subalgebras of the Steenrod algebra~$\StA$. \end{rem}
+Recall that a connected cohomologically graded $\k$-algebra~$A$ has $A^i=0$ when $i<0$ and $A^0\iso\k$.
+A finite dimensional connected graded Hopf algebra over a field~$\k$ is a Poincar\'e duality algebra of some dimension~$d$, and a basis element of the $1$-dimensional $\k$-vector space $\Hom_\k(A^d,\k)$ provides a `Frobenius form' with similar properties to the ungraded case.
+The antipode~$\chi$ acts as an isomorphism on the $1$-dimensional ~$A^d$, hence the Hopf algebra~$A$ and its graded dual $\mathrm{D}A$ are unimodular.
+This means we can apply Proposition~\ref{prop:Cyclic-Selfdual-Graded} to pairs of finite dimensional subHopf algebras of the Steenrod algebra~$\StA$.

 In the next result we give some useful consequences of Propositions~\ref{prop:Cyclic-Selfdual} and~\ref{prop:Cyclic-Selfdual-Graded} (in the latter case we need to interpret modules and morphisms as being suitably graded).
 First we need to set up some notation. \begin{itemize} \item We will set $\otimes=\otimes_\k$ and $\Hom=\Hom_\k$. \item For a right $K$-module $N$ (i.e., a left $K^\op$-module), make $\Hom_K(H,N)$ a left $H$-module with action given by